Tools to download images from Google search

 If you cant seem to open browser make sure you are on 64-bit OS and that you have chrome or Firefox installed.

-If you are on 32-bit processor you need to use Firefox and you also have to download 32 bit driver from here and replace it with the already present geckodriver.exe saved in driver folder in root director of your python .
+If you are on 32-bit processor you need to use Firefox and you also have to download 32 bit driver from here and replace it with the already present geckodriver.exe saved in driver folder of the gImageGrabber Module folder.

-from imggrabber import imgScrape searchTerm = "kamikaze eminem" url = imgScrape.build_url(searchTerm) raw_data = imgScrape.browser(url) print(raw_data) #FOR DEBUG PURPOSE
+from gimagegrabber import imgScrape searchTerm = "kamikaze eminem" url = imgScrape.build_url(searchTerm) raw_data = imgScrape.browser(url) print(raw_data) #FOR DEBUG PURPOSE

 This saves all the images given to it in a list of format [link: file extension].